qwaneu/qwaneu.github.io/_drafts/2016-07-08-serverless.md

 ---
 layout: post
-title:  Seven interesting reads up to June 17 2016.
+title: Worthwile reading for the week up to June 17 2016
 author: Willem
 image: /attachments/blogposts/2016/reading.svg
 ---

-## Worthwile reading for the week up to June 17 2016

 Here are some things we (re)found worthwile reading this week.